notoriousbfg/notoriousbfg.github.io/posts/2022-06-28_sticks/post.md

 Found a stick for Ellie's tomato plant.

-I really enjoyed the slow pace of this walk.
+I really enjoyed the slow pace of this walk, searching for the right one.